Rotwang9000/PAINful/README.md

 1. Declaration numbers must be unique
 2. They can contain references to other declarations which can be higher numbers
 3. Each relationship must reference existing declarations
-4. Indentation in relationship section is optional but recommended for readability
+4. Indentation in relationship section is optional but recommended for readability - leading tabs and spaces are ignored.
 5. Following a declaraion number is either a space or a new line character which are ignored.
 A space followed by a new line will give a new line at the start.
 Data can be spread over multiple lines and stops when it gets to the next line beginning §
 5. if we need to use the § symbol then it can be escaped with a \
 6. Declaration and relationship sections are separated by a line with a single §